 The Lichen Herbarium at UCR

 The mission of the Lichen Herbarium (UCR) is the documentation of the lichen and lichenicolous fungi biota of California.
 Because fungal species new to science continue to be discovered in California as well as North America, the Lichen Herbarium is actively engaged in work on taxonomic problems and the description of new species of lichenicolous and lichenized fungi.
-The Lichen Herbarium currently contains 13,685 collections, 11,333 of which are from California (May 2012).
+The Lichen Herbarium currently contains 15,290 collections, 12,933 of which are from California (January 2014).
 The online database is refreshed regularly.
-A version of the UCR database, refreshed less frequently, can be accessed on the Consortium of North American Lichen Herbaria (http://symbiota.org/nalichens), but it does not display the notes on substrate and chemistry.

 A major emphasis of the study of California at this time is southern and central California.
 Floristic work continues in the Mojave and Sonoran deserts as well as the Santa Ana and the San Jacinto Mountains, Channel Islands National Park, and Joshua Tree National Park.